testing-library/testing-library-docs/docs/example-react-redux.md

 import React from 'react'
 import { createStore } from 'redux'
 import { Provider } from 'react-redux'
-import { fireEvent, screen } from '@testing-library/react'
+import {  } from '@testing-library/react'
+// We're using our own custom render function and not RTL's render
+// our custom utils also re-export everything from RTL
-// We're using our own custom render function and not RTL's render import { render } from './test-utils.js import '@testing-library/jest-dom/extend-expect' import { initialState, reducer } from './reducer.js' import Counter from './counter.js'
+// so we can import fireEvent and screen here as well import { render, fireEvent, screen } from './test-utils.js import '@testing-library/jest-dom/extend-expect' import { initialState, reducer } from './reducer.js' import Counter from './counter.js'